CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/udfs-in-ui5-app.md

     },
     ```

-6. Our formatter functions for Priority ObjectStatus control are shown below
+6. Below are our formatter functions used for the Priority ObjectStatus control:

     - getIconForPriority